bkidwell/working-in-zim/src/03-basic-features.md

 As with Sub Pages, Attachments are stored in a folder in the Notebook with the same name as the parent Page of the Attachment.

-TIP: Watch out for orphaned attachments.
+<div class="tip">Watch out for orphaned attachments.
 Zim does not automatically clean up attached files if you delete the last Link pointing to the Attachment.
-The easiest way to check for orphans on Page is to enable the Attachment Browser plugin; it creates a tab in the Index page that shows all attachments of the current Page, whether they have a link pointing to them or not.
+The easiest way to check for orphans on Page is to enable the Attachment Browser plugin; it creates a tab in the Index page that shows all attachments of the current Page, whether they have a link pointing to them or not.</div>

 ## Find and Replace